Ankr-network/ankr-docs/pages/staking/liquid-staking/avax/faq.md

 ### Does Ankr charge for the service?

-2% commission on the reward.
+Ankr takes a 2% fee from the staking reward.

 ### If I click Unstake, does my stake immediately stop accumulating rewards?